Channel Characterization and Performance of a 3-D Molecular Communication System with Multiple Fully-Absorbing Receivers: Hitting Probability for an FAR System

-The mutual influence of FARs in capturing the IM can be characterized by the decrease in the hitting probability due to the presence of additional FARs as given in the following Lemma. \begin{lemma} The fraction of IMs that are supposed to hit FAR$ _i $ within time $ t $, but are hitting the other FARs first due to their presence in the same communication medium is given by
+The mutual influence of FARs in capturing the IM (denoted by $ \hpdiff{i}(t) $) can be characterized by the decrease in the hitting probability of an individual FAR due to the presence of additional FARs.
+This is equal to the fraction of IMs that are supposed to hit FAR$ _i $ within time $ t $, but are hitting the other FARs first due to their presence in the same communication medium. \ie